discourse/message_bus/README.md

   # can be nil or []
 end

+MessageBus.client_filter("/channel") do |user_id, message|
+  # return true if client is allowed to see this message
+  # allows you to inject server side filtering of messages based on arbitrary rules
+end

 ```

 JavaScript can listen on any channel (and receive notification via polling or long polling):